 - Officials of Lancaster General Health and those individuals classified as "highly compensated" (by IRS definition) are not eligible for this program.

 - The employee must complete the Lancaster General Health Home in the City Curb Appeal Eligibility Form and submit it to the Lancaster General Health Home in the City Program Administrator.
-Forms can be obtained at the Alliance Property Services office located at 607 N. Duke Street or by visiting the Lancaster General Health Intranet and clicking on Human Resources and then "Home in the City."
+Forms can be obtained at Lancaster General Health’s Real Estate and Leasing office located at 607 N. Duke Street or by visiting the Lancaster General Health Intranet and clicking on Human Resources and then “Home in the City.”

 - If approved, the employee must determine the scope and costs of the improvements planned.
 It is recommended that the employee consider engaging outside home improvement merchants to assist in the design and cost estimate.